zerob13/ServerSelfTalk/README.md

  Now is Sat May 30 2015 14:50:24 GMT+0800 (CST).
  I haven't gone by the name of Obi-Wan since... oh, before you were born.

+ Now is Sat May 30 2015 14:51:02 GMT+0800 (CST).
+ Anger, fear, aggression; the dark side of the Force are they.
+Easily they flow, quick to join you in a fight.